 Want to hike the Teton Crest Trail, John Muir Trail, or another trip?
 Click here for expert advice you won’t get elsewhere.

 If cost is the barrier to you hiking with trekking poles, these collapsible sticks are your answer.
 On the rugged, 25-mile Thunder River-Deer Creek Loop in the Grand Canyon and a four-day hike in Idaho’s Sawtooth Mountains, Montem’s 7075 aluminum shafts suffered no damage.
 The broad range of adjustability—61-135cm/24-53 inches—bests many poles costing more than twice as much.
 As with more-expensive models, these have flick-lock levers; soft, EVA foam grips that extend down the shafts; and adjustable hand straps.
 Tradeoffs: The levers occasionally slipped—although typically in rugged terrain, not on moderate trails—the poles are heavy, and the collapsed length of 61cm/24 inches ranks them among the least-packable models.

 See my full review of the Montem Ultra Strong trekking poles.

-BUY IT NOW You can support my work on this blog by clicking any of this link to purchase the Montem Ultra Strong trekking poles at montemlife.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking this affiliate link to purchase the Montem Ultra Strong trekking poles at montemlife.com.

 NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
 See categorized menus of all my gear reviews at The Big Outside.